top of page

 • Ties access rights to license status, training completion, and role-based approvals

-• Prevents access if credentials are expired, training is incomplete, or role scope has changed
+• Prevents access if credentials are expired or training incomplete

 • Logs every access event, escalation, denial, and override in tamper-proof records